xbeat/Machine-Learning/README.md

 Graph-Based Zero-Shot Learning and Contrastive Learning

 Graph-based zero-shot learning and contrastive learning are two powerful techniques in machine learning.
 This presentation explores their intersection and demonstrates how they can be combined using Python to create more robust and versatile models.

+## Fundamentals of Neural Networks

+Neural Network Fundamentals

+Neural networks consist of interconnected layers of artificial neurons that process information through weighted connections.
+Each neuron receives inputs, applies weights and biases, and produces an output through an activation function, mimicking biological neural systems in a simplified mathematical form.

 ## Challenges and Applications of Dynamic Mode Decomposition